thegraphnetwork/GRAPHnetEpiApp/README.md

 The application can be run locally or from Docker containers. before Building the container make sure an `.env_db` file exists with the proper variables declared.

-to start the containers, you need to have docker and docker-compose installed and run the following commands:
+to start the containers, you need to have docker and docker-compose installed.
+Make sure you have the following directories in the root of your clone of this repository: `cleanCSV`(containins linelist CSVs) `maps` (containing the mapps in Geopackage format to be loaded), and `dicts` (containing the name dictionaries as JSON files).
+Then run the following command:

 ```bash
 docker-compose build